 DisasterAssistance.gov

-The DisasterAssistance.gov is an excellent starting point for finding help.
-This website provides access to resources for immediate needs, such as emergency shelter and medical care.
-It connects users with support from 17 federal agencies, including:
+DisasterAssistance.gov is the official federal portal for disaster recovery assistance and is often the best place to start.
+This website provides access to resources for immediate needs, such as emergency shelter, food assistance, and medical care.
+It connects users with support from more than a dozen federal agencies, including:

 - Federal Emergency Management Agency (FEMA)